 Fear of water is common it kids, particularly when it comes to getting their head under water.
-And parents who feel the fear is irrational will likely be frustrated when they can’t can’t figure to dunk a child in the pool or the bath without them freaking out.
-But, for kids, fearing the act of putting their face or head under water is completely rational.
-After all, you can’t breathe underwater and it feels unnatural to open your eyes.
-It’s a spooky unknown environment full of danger and there’s no threat or sharp remark a parent can say to change that.
+And parents who feel the fear is irrational will likely be frustrated when they can’t can’t figure to dunk a child’s head in the bath to rinse out the shampoo.
+But, for kids, fearing the act of putting their face or head under water is completely rational and there’s no threat or sharp remark a parent can say to change that.

 “The key is to teach the blinking trick — when water gets close to the eyes, blink three times slowly and then celebrate the accomplishment of getting the eyes wet,” explains Caron.
 “You should never force a child to dunk their head underwater.
 They will do it when they are ready.”